QED-it/zkinterface/rust/src/GET_STARTED.md

 # Getting Started with zkInterface

-This user guide is aimed at implementors of zero-knowledge systems and details how to integrate their systems using zkInterface.
+This user guide is aimed at implementors of zero-knowledge systems and details on how to integrate their systems using zkInterface.
 For an introduction and more details, see the `zkInterface.pdf` specification in this repository.

-This guide uses the zkInterface supporting library for the Rust programming language, and its companion command-line interface (CLI).
-It focuses on the circuit format supported from zkInterface 2.0.0.
+This guide uses the zkInterface supporting library for the Rust programming language and its companion command-line interface (CLI).
+It focuses on the circuit format supported by zkInterface 2.0.0.
 For R1CS, see related content in this repository.

 zkInterface is a method to communicate a zero-knowledge statement from a statement generator to a proving system.
 In this guide, we first generate example statements, and we then consume them.
-These steps can serve as a starting point for a new implementation in a statement generator, or in a proving system, respectively.
+These steps can serve as a starting point for a new implementation in a statement generator or in a proving system, respectively.

 ## Information Flow